Fresh flavour and low labour are what we crave come summertime.

-Note: This recipe can be doubled, but depending on the size of your eggplants and how much “meat” they produce, you may want to adjust your seasonings.
+Note: You can double this recipe, but depending on the size of your eggplants and how much “meat” they produce, you may want to adjust your seasonings.
 Start with the recommended amount of salt and herbs and add more if necessary.

-3. Trim the tough leaves off the eggplants and cut them in half vertically.
+- Trim the tough leaves off the eggplants and cut them in half vertically.
 Place the eggplants on a baking sheet.
-Sprinkle with the spice blend and drizzle with grape seed oil, rubbing the eggplant so that it’s well distributed.
+Sprinkle with the spice blend and drizzle with grapeseed oil, rubbing the eggplant so that it’s well distributed.

-5. When it’s done, scoop it onto a cutting board and give it a fine chop.
-You want to make sure that all of the strands are broken down and everything is soft.
+- When it’s done, scoop it onto a cutting board and give it a fine chop.
+You want to make sure that all of the strands are broken down, and everything is soft.

 - Toss the chopped eggplant in a bowl with the garlic, kosher salt, and herbs.
 Taste and add a small squeeze of lemon if you choose.
 Serve with crackers, pitas, or any type of Middle Eastern flatbreads, like these.